larsbrinkhoff/copy-of-simh-classic/0readme_311.txt

 1.7 HP3000

 - New release (from Dave Bryan).
+Moved to its own subsite.

 1.8 HP2100

 - New release (from Dave Bryan).
+Move to its own subsite.

 1.9 AltairZ80, IBM 1130, SWTP 6800

 - Removed.
-These sources have moved on to the 4.0 base.
-The versions I had were too far removed from current source to be useful.

 1.10 Sigma